cs481-ekh/s24-meshers/docs/index.md

 of the data.
 In the projects README file code is provided to plot the solution of the MGM algorithm.
 Plots of the levels of data look like:
 ![img.png](img.png)
 ![img_1.png](img_1.png)
-The solution is depicted as a scatter plot with an example of a solution using a square poisson distrubution looking like:
+The solution is depicted as a scatter plot with an example of a solution using a square poisson distribution looking like:
 ![img_2.png](img_2.png)